Guseyn/guseyn.com/static/md/posts/oop.md

 )
 ```

 Well, it's up to you to decide.
 But I don't see too much sence in objects for writing declarative code.
 It's possible, of course!
 But if we want to keep our code simple and declarative at the same time, we need to constantly decompose methods in objects into another different objects.
-But we can just have simple functions which are already small and decomposed, so we don't need to spend our energy on decomposing objects.
+But we can just have simple functions which are already small and decomposed, so we don't need to spend our energy and time on decomposing such things like objects.

 This is it.